-- Candidates must IBPS RRB mock test series by BYJU’S that provides a set of 25 questions from the three major sections of the bank exam, i.e., quantitative aptitude, reasoning ability and English language.
+- Candidates must solve IBPS RRB mock tests and practise papers to get a better understanding of how the paper is set and what is the exact exam pattern.
 Solving these shall help the candidates apprehend the type of questions asked in the actual exam.

 - The common mistake candidates do is they waste too much time on a single question.
 To get the correct answer, they will spend more time on the same question.
 So keep in mind while taking the examination that the time limit is 45 minutes only.

 - Current Affairs and Computer knowledge questions don’t take much time to answer; it completely depends on a candidate’s knowledge.
 By reading the newspapers daily, candidates can answer Current Affairs related questions easily.